 - Request assistance from Supervisor or EHS when uncertain about risks related to biohazardous materials.

 - Be familiar with the MU Biosafety program guidelines and provide safety leadership.

 - Assist EHS in communicating major announcements and identifying appropriate personnel for Registered User status.

 - Review EHS Biosafety inspections to assist in resolving problem situations.

 - Identify funding sources when needed to correct safety hazards and ensure that appropriate facilities are available to control biohazards.

-- Assure that the Principal Investigator and all personnel have necessary training.
+- Assure that the Permitted Individual and all personnel have necessary training.

 - Assure proper laboratory closure is completed prior to termination of biohazardous material use or storage.